nycjv321/annotation-matchers/README.md

 In my experience in both QA and Development, I've noticed that configuration and not implementation is the culprit of many problems found in production.
 Obviously, there are other things to consider when trying to better understanding how bugs are introduced.
-For example incorrect documentation and lack of proper requirements can be to blame.
+For example, incorrect documentation and lack of proper requirements can be to blame.
 And of course, code that doesn't correctly implement the expected functionality.

-Of these problems, its obvious that more unit tests or better unit tests that verify that the implementation actually implemented the feature would prevent some bugs.
-Spending more time reviewing documentation and discussing requirements might prevent some bugs too.
+Of these problems, its obvious that more/ better unit tests that verify that the implementation actually implemented the feature would prevent some bugs.
+And spending more time reviewing documentation and discussing requirements might prevent some bugs too.

 But what about configuration?

 Sometimes you may have some highly configurable component, or use some feature that is parameterized.
 And even though the feature works, or is expected to work based on some method contract, it doesn't!
 Why?
-Usually, its because someone used it wrong, because someone forgot to properly configure it.
+Usually it's because someone used it wrong, because someone forgot to properly configure it.

 One aspect of "configuration", at least in Java, are annotations.
 And